 While policy debates between renewable and non-renewable energy still occur, the world continues to move toward more renewable energies such as solar, wind, and biofuels.
 In fact, the International Energy Agency (IEA) projects that 40% of the planet's energy will be renewable by 2040.

 From a global warming perspective, this shift away from fossil fuels will be crucial to the world's future viability.
 These are some of the leading companies creating and providing renewable energy to improve the Earth's environment.

-This company is headquartered in Arizona, but, significantly, has offices around the world and generates renewable energy worldwide.
+First Solar is headquartered in Arizona with offices worldwide that generate renewable energy.
 It has large solar plants on six continents and even one on the small island of Samoa.

-The firm uses PV technology to deliver solar energy in a way that leaves the smallest carbon footprint of any method of solar power––half that of conventional solar panels.
-The company's website also touts the "best balance sheet in the industry."
+The firm uses photovoltaic (PV) technology to deliver solar energy in a way that leaves the smallest carbon footprint of any method of solar power––half that of conventional solar panels.
+The "photovoltaic" process is when light is directly converted into electricity.

 Vestas Wind Systems

 Vestas Wind Systems is a renewable power firm that began in 1898.
 The company is headquartered in Denmark with operations in several countries.
 A seller of wind turbines, Vestas has the largest market share in the field.
 As of 2019, Vestas's installed wind capacity was more than 591 GW.

 In its 2019 market analysis and forecast, the International Energy Agency (IEA) reports that renewable power capacity is set to expand by 50% between 2019 and 2024, led by solar PV.

 Crop Energies AG